okorach/tis-demos/caesar-c/README.md

 The starting point is the Caesar Cipher code and a test driver that verifies that the Ciphering/Deciphering works well for 2 discrete values of the shift (one positive (7) and one negative (-3)).
-- Run `make` to tun the traditional tests with the 2 discrete values
+- Run `make` to run the traditional tests with the 2 discrete values

 The 2 tests are passing correctly (ie the implementation of the Caesar Cipher seems corrects) The source code is entirely covered by the 2 tests which **could** imply the tests are exhaustive.